top of page

 What is happening — and why it matters now

 This post discusses the rise of AI-generated Deaf avatars, including GoSignAI.
-It raises questions about:
+It raises critical questions about:

 • Who these avatars are built for